 A typical communication on the Microwire bus is made through the CS, SK, DI and DO signals.
-To facilitate various operations on the Memory array, a set of 7 instructions are implemented on FM93C06.
-The format of each instruction is listed under Table 1.
+To facilitate various operations on the Memory array, a set of 7 instructions are implemented on FM93C86A.
+The format of each instruction is listed under Table 1 (for 16-bit format) and Table 2 (for 8-bit format).